particle-iot/docs/src/content/reference/device-os/firmware.md

 The `PMIC` class provides direct, register-level access to the bq24195 (or bq24195L) Power Management IC used on devices with an external PMIC.
 It exposes every setting and status bit of the chip, including several that have no equivalent in the higher-level [Power Manager](/reference/device-os/api/power-manager/power-manager/) API, such as OTG (boost) mode, shipping mode (BATFET disable), the I2C watchdog timer, and individual fault flags.

 {{note op="start" type="warning"}}
-You should generally prefer the [Power Manager API](/reference/device-os/api/power-manager/power-manager/), above, to set input voltage limit, input current limit, charge current, and charge termination voltage, rather than setting these through the `PMIC` class directly.
+You should generally use the [Power Manager API](/reference/device-os/api/power-manager/power-manager/), to set input voltage limit, input current limit, charge current, and charge termination voltage, rather than setting these through the `PMIC` class directly.

 The Power Manager re-applies its `SystemPowerConfiguration` settings to the PMIC at boot, and again whenever `System.setPowerConfiguration()` is called.
 Any setting you change directly with the `PMIC` class that overlaps with a Power Manager setting (see the "See also" links on each method below) will be silently overwritten the next time the Power Manager runs, typically on the next reset.
 Settings made directly on the PMIC that have no Power Manager equivalent (like `disableBATFET()` or `setWatchdog()`) are not persistent and must be reapplied by your firmware after every reset.
 {{note op="end"}}